taddison/personal-site/content/blog/2021/08/interesting-links---august-2021/index.md

 ### Azure

-The discussion of [how the Urlist app is built] covers a lot of ground, and along the way hits Front Door, Cosmos DB, CNAME flattening, Azure Functions and more.
+The discussion of [how the Urlist app is built](https://burkeholland.github.io/posts/the-urlist/) covers a lot of ground, and along the way hits Front Door, Cosmos DB, CNAME flattening, Azure Functions and more.
 It's eminently practical and also covers cost (which is never present on architecture diagrams), and left me with a better understanding of how some of the different tools fit together.

-When deploying all of those apps to Azure perhaps rather than inflicting [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) on yourself you could instead use the new [Bicep language](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview).
+When deploying all of those apps to Azure, perhaps rather than inflicting [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) on yourself you could instead use the new [Bicep language](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview).
 It's an improvement, but I don't know if it's enough of an improvement over something like [Pulumi](https://www.pulumi.com/) to be worth learning.

 I've still not really leveraged durable functions, but found the [new backend announcement](https://techcommunity.microsoft.com/t5/apps-on-azure/new-storage-providers-for-azure-durable-functions/ba-p/2382044) to be particularly interesting.

-The [SQL backend](https://microsoft.github.io/durabletask-mssql/) I was curious about as I've had some painful experiences with workflow/orchestration inside of SQL Server before, and one of the notes at the bottom did kind of confirm what I had seen before:
+In particular for the [SQL backend](https://microsoft.github.io/durabletask-mssql/) I was curious how they implemented the workflow schema, as I've had some painful experiences with workflow/orchestration inside of SQL Server before; one of the notes at the bottom confirmed what I had seen before:

 > In many cases, the database will be the primary performance bottleneck.